marcusoftnet/marcusoftnet.github.io/_posts/2011-10-31-specflowassistdynamicwhat-is-it.md

 I wanted to do this to be able to do some more safe comparisons etc.
 <span class="Apple-style-span"
 style="font-size: 19px; font-weight: bold;">Challenges and solutions in
-the implementation</span>
+the implementation
 <span class="Apple-style-span" style="font-weight: bold;">Creating
-object properties from header strings</span>
+object properties from header strings
 One of the first tricks I learned about is the <a href="http://msdn.microsoft.com/en-us/library/system.dynamic.expandoobject.aspx" target="_blank">ExpandoObject</a>.
 By reading up on this I learned a lot